-If you have any Questions about the Explosion, Your Rights, or the Investigation, Contact one of our Experienced Plant Explosion Lawyers at 1-800-993-4887.
+If you have any Questions about your Rights and Options Following a Plant or Pipeline Explosion, Contact our Experienced Explosion Lawyers at 1-888-603-3636.

 We will answer your questions, explain your rights, and review any documents that you have been asked to sign.
 And if you would prefer to meet in person, we will fly one of our lawyers to you at no cost to you.

 Whether you call us or another law firm, it is important that you consult with an experienced explosion lawyer to learn your rights before signing any documents that could limit your ability to recover compensation for your damages.

 Just call 1-888-603-3636, fill out our contact form at the top right of this page, or click on the chat button to be immediately connected with one of our lawyers.